naomipohl/spotify_app/README.md

 Immediately return `nil` if the artist is not valid (you can use the `valid?` method here).
 Call `artist_search` and get the first element from the array that it returns.
 Call the <a href="http://www.rubydoc.info/github/guilhermesad/rspotify/master/RSpotify/Artist#related_artists-instance_method" target="_blank">`related_artists` method</a> on this element. `related_artists` will return an array of Ruby objects and each of those Ruby objects will have a name attribute.
 Map this array of Ruby objects to an array with just the names of each object (you can use the <a href="https://ruby-doc.org/core-2.4.1/Array.html#method-i-map" target="_blank">`map` method</a> here).
 Return the resulting array of just string names.

 #### #top_tracks
 Immediately return `nil` if the artist is not valid.
 Call `artist_search` and get the first element from the array that it returns.
 Call the <a href="http://www.rubydoc.info/github/guilhermesad/rspotify/master/RSpotify/Artist#top_tracks-instance_method" target="_blank">`top_tracks` method</a> with the argument `:US` on this element.
 Map this array of Ruby objects to an array with just the names of each object.
 Furthermore, if a name contains a `(`, you should remove it and everything that follows in the string.
-Be sure to strip and remaining whitespace once this step is complete.
+Be sure to strip any remaining whitespace once this step is complete.
 Return the resulting array.

 ### Song
 #### #song_search
 This method will query RSpotify's track search and return an array containing all of the tracks that match the search term.
 To do this, you should use the <a href="http://www.rubydoc.info/github/guilhermesad/rspotify/master/RSpotify/Track#search-class_method" target="_blank">`RSpotify::Track.search` method</a>, pass it a space-separated string containing the song's artist's `name` and the song's `name`, and return the array that gets returned.

 #### Validations
-You should validate the presence of the `name` and the uniqueness of the `name` in the scope of the artist.<br>
+You should validate the presence of the `name` and the uniqueness of the `name` in the scope of the `artist`.<br>
 You should also define a custom validation that checks if the track is present in the Spotify API database.
 Inside of the custom validation, you should immediately return if the artist is nil, the artist's `name` is blank or if the song's `name` is blank.
 If the array returned by the `song_search` method is empty, you should add an error to `:base` with the text `'Must be a valid song for the artist in Spotify'`).

 #### #spotify_uri